PaulFroehling/geometric_aspects_of_the_hilbert_curve/Readme.md

 This repository analyses three aspects of the Hilbert curve with respect to data indexing:
 1. Indexing Data With Different Degrees of Isotropy Under Rotations of the S03 Symmetry Group
-2. Regions with different qualities for preserving neighborhoods due to geometrical invariants
+2. Regions With Different Qualities for Preserving Neighborhoods Due to Geometrical Invariants
 3. Topological Ignorance: How Voids Decrease the Performance of the Hilbert Curve